What is the Safeguarding on Transport programme?

 By bringing together the rail community and BTP, the Safeguarding on Transport programme aims to raise awareness of vulnerability on the railways and strengthen safety responses in and around stations to protect young people from harm.
 This includes children who are running away from family conflict, abuse, mental health issues and those who are being exploited by criminal gangs.

-He said: “My mental health was at an extremely low point and I thought there was no way out; there is no way I can get any help to sort this out.
+“My mental health was at an extremely low point and I thought there was no way out; there is no way I can get any help to sort this out.
 The rest is history.
 I was referred to Railway Children and I’ve been healthy ever since.

 “The support I’ve received from them has been second to none.
 I always feel reassured that I can message or call anyone at any time and I have someone to talk to if I ever have a low point.”